cargo-lambda/new-functions-template/template/README.md

 If you want to run integration tests locally, you can use the `cargo lambda watch` and `cargo lambda invoke` commands to do it.

 First, run `cargo lambda watch` to start a local server.
+When you make changes to the code, the server will automatically restart.

-Then, create a `data.json` file with the data you want to test with.
-This file should contain the event data that you want to pass to the lambda function in JSON format.
+Second, you'll need a way to pass the event data to the lambda function.

-You can also use the existent [event payloads](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main/lambda-events/src/fixtures) in the Rust Runtime repository.
+You can use the existent [event payloads](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main/lambda-events/src/fixtures) in the Rust Runtime repository if your lambda function is using one of the supported event types.

 You can use those examples directly with the `--data-example` flag, where the value is the name of the file in the [lambda-events](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main/lambda-events/src/fixtures) repository without the `example_` prefix and the `.json` extension.